Components | Non Groupo Component Discussions

 Components

 Over the years I have gotten a number of letters and calls about the comparisons between the "Big Three" component manufacturers' product lines.
-Of course there has been a war between these companies and their adherents for years, but at this time, the battle lines are more stable than ever because of a relative equity in products.
-The pricing issues variy with exchange rates, but I can discuss the actual products' advantages and disadvantages.
+Of course there has been a war between these companies and their adherents for years, but at this time, the battle lines are more stable than ever because of a relative equity in their products.
+The pricing issues vary with exchange rates, but I can discuss the actual products' advantages and disadvantages.

 As I said, the battle lines are quite stable at this time.
 All three companies: Campagnolo, Shimano and SRAM, make excellent products and within each of the groupos' price ranges, they represent excellent quality and value.
 I am glad to see it.
-Competition is always good (at least for us consumers).
+Competition is always good (at least for consumers).

 I'm going to look at the areas that these companies' component offerings are DIFFERENT from each other to give you a better idea of which might work best for you.
-My hope is that with the information I give here, your choices will be boiled down more easily.
+My hope is that with the information I give here, your choices can be boiled down more easily.

 • CONTROL LEVERS